The Style Is Best Known For

 - Athens was the cultural capital of the Greek world, and it eventually became the most powerful polis.
 It was the birthplace of democracy.

-- The idea of citizenship was important in many poli, but just Athens.
+- The idea of citizenship was important in many poli, not just Athens.

 Why You Should Care